Treaty of Lübeck: Negotiations

-While the Danish rigsraadet accepted the proposal as a basis for negotiations, this was rejected by Christian IV.
-While the Catholic League pressed the emperor to continue the war, and Christian IV was urged likewise by England and the Netherlands, both sent their emissaries to Lübeck for negotiations in January 1629.
-The emperor had Wallenstein negotiate for him, and Christian IV had sent entrusted delegates whom he had selected bypassing his rigsraadet.
+While the Danish rigsraadet accepted the proposal as a basis for negotiations, this was rejected by Christian.
+While the Catholic League pressed the emperor to continue the war, and Christian was urged likewise by England and the Netherlands, both sent their emissaries to Lübeck for negotiations in January 1629.
+The emperor had Wallenstein negotiate for him, and Christian had sent entrusted delegates whom he had selected bypassing his rigsraadet.
 Initially, both sides proposed diametrical peace terms:

 Christian IV's position was somewhat strengthened by his military successes in 1628, but more so by Wallenstein's fear of a Danish-Swedish alliance.
-Bagging that fear, Christian IV personally met with Gustavus Adolphus of Sweden in February 1629, at Ulvsbäck.
+Bagging that fear, Christian personally met with Gustavus Adolphus of Sweden in February 1629, at Ulvsbäck.
 Gustavus Adolphus proposed a joint invasion of the empire, either from Stralsund or from Glückstadt, yet under the premise that overall command was with him, and that the invasion force would consist of more Swedish than Danish forces.
-Christian IV refused.
+Christian refused.

-Both Christian IV and Wallenstein were aware that neither of them would be able to get all their demands through, thus they resorted to secret negotiations in Güstrow, Mecklenburg.
+Both Christian and Wallenstein were aware that neither of them would be able to get all their demands through, thus they resorted to secret negotiations in Güstrow, Mecklenburg.

 Treaty

-The treaty was concluded by Albrecht von Wallenstein and Christian IV of Denmark on 22 May 1629, and ratified by Ferdinand II, Holy Roman Emperor on 7 June.
+The treaty was concluded by Wallenstein and Christian on 22 May 1629, and ratified by Ferdinand on 7 June.
 The Catholic League was formally added as a party.
-The treaty restored to Christian IV his pre-war possessions, and obliged him to cede his claims to Lower Saxon bishoprics, to discontinue his alliances with the North German states, and to not interfere with further imperial affairs in the future.
+The treaty restored to Christian his pre-war possessions, and obliged him to cede his claims to Lower Saxon bishoprics, to discontinue his alliances with the North German states, and to not interfere with further imperial affairs in the future.

-Tilly had not succeeded in implementing a compensation of the imperial war costs on Christian IV.
-Also not included in the treaty's text was that Christian IV stop supporting Frederick V, Elector Palatine, as demanded by Maximilian I, Elector of Bavaria.
+Tilly had not succeeded in implementing a compensation of the imperial war costs on Christian.
+Also not included in the treaty's text was that Christian stop supporting Frederick V, Elector Palatine, as demanded by Maximilian I, Elector of Bavaria.

 Consequences

 The treaty marked a turning point in Denmark–Norway's status, subsequently reduced from that of a major European power to a politically insignificant state.
-The new Nordic power would be Sweden, who was to turn the tide of the Thirty Years' War after her forces landed in Pomerania in 1630, and, starting with the Torstenson War, subsequently deprived Denmark of her trans-Kattegat provinces.
+The new Nordic power would be Sweden, who was to turn the tide of the Thirty Years' War after its forces landed in Pomerania in 1630, and, starting with the Torstenson War, subsequently deprived Denmark of her trans-Kattegat provinces, and Norway lost the provinces Jämtland and Härjedalen.

-The treaty further divided Christian IV and the Rigsraadet, for Christian IV argued that if the latter had been in charge, it would have accepted the initial imperial territorial and financial demands.
+The treaty further divided Christian and the Rigsraadet, for Christian argued that if the latter had been in charge, it would have accepted the initial imperial territorial and financial demands.

-Ferdinand II had hoped for more favourable terms, and was surprised and disappointed of what Wallenstein had negotiated.
-While he had arranged for imposing his war costs on Christian IV, this was no longer an option.
+Ferdinand had hoped for more favourable terms, and was surprised and disappointed of what Wallenstein had negotiated.
+While he had arranged for imposing his war costs on Christian, this was no longer an option.

-Deprived of Danish-Norwegian protection, the North German states faced the Edict of Restitution, issued by Ferdinand II already during the negotiations.
+Deprived of Danish-Norwegian protection, the North German states faced the Edict of Restitution, issued by Ferdinand already during the negotiations.
 It aimed at a re-Catholization of northern Germany, and the restitution of former ecclesial possessions that had been secularized during the Protestant Reformation.